 - Premium freelance writing resources like 25+ email templates for pitching, asking for testimonials, etc.

-- Two monthly group calls to get direct feedback from the community on your work
+- Monthly group calls to get direct feedback from the community on your work

 10. Build on your existing skills

 Having to pursue work can be draining and tough on your self-esteem and confidence as a freelancer.
 But don’t give up.
 As hard as it is to believe, this period is perfect for growth.
 Use it as a time for gaining new skills.
 Some of the most important freelance writing skills you can master right now are:

 - Basic on-page SEO knowledge: Learn what it means to optimize content for search engines beyond keyword insertion.
 Websites like Ahrefs and Semrush can answer any questions on this topic.